PointWolfAnj/kanbanboard/README.md

 # kanbanboard
-A piece of tool created for people to sing and organise their commitments into three or so stages.
+A piece of tool created for people to assign and organise their commitments into three or so stages.